tpltnt/souvenir/README.md

 *what?*: A script to try to battle linkrot/memory holes/disappearing internet sources

 *what not?* These scripts to not handle storage itself (bitrot prevention, redundancy etc.), only (more or less) tamper-evidence.
+All this code is a proof of concept.
+There are some flaws because of the tools and how they are used.
+Again, this is experimental, not production ready code.

 *why?*: Research is (in part) about credible sources.
 Today you might find a certain piece of
       information only on the internet and not on dead tree anymore.
 Think for example about